Petraeus, Allen supported Florida woman's sister in child custody spat

 Khawam not only tapped her military connections in her custody battle but also invoked broader contacts as she sought greater access to her son.

-In emails with her ex-husband, Khawam wrote that Senator Kerry asked about the son and whether he would be coming to Martha's Vineyard in the summer of 2012.
+In emails with her ex-husband, Khawam wrote that Senator Kerry asked about the son and whether he would be coming to Martha's Vineyard in summer 2012.

-She also wrote that Senator Sheldon Whitehouse of Rhode Island invited the son to a summer clambake in the state, and that the son "would greatly appreciate attending this family clambake."
+She also wrote that Rhode Island Senator Sheldon Whitehouse invited the son to a summer clambake in Rhode Island, and that the son "would greatly appreciate attending this family clambake."

 Included in the court file is what appears to be a handwritten note from Whitehouse, writing, "I am excited to hear that you, Natalie and (the son) may be coming to the family clambake.
 That would be terrific!"

-(Additional reporting by Saundra Amrhein in Tampa; Editing by Karey Wutkowski, Eric Walsh and Paul Simao)
+(Additional reporting by Saundra Amrhein in Tampa; Editing by Karey Wutkowski and Eric Walsh)